RocketLeagueMapmaking/RL-docs/CONTRIBUTING.md

 # Workflow

-Hi, we (as [guide maintainers](./README.md)) are really exited that you are interested in contributing to this guide.
+Hi, we, the [guide maintainers](./README.md), are really exited that you are interested in contributing to this guide.
 Before contributing, decide what type of contribution you are looking to make:

 - [Writing guide pages](#content-editing).
 - Writing code.
 Before starting make sure to read: